 The statue and precinct is a tourist draw and is proving popular with visitors for ‘selfies’.
 Contact has been made with tour operators encouraging visits to the site.
 In addition, LRGS gives talks to schools and community groups.
 Now donated with a transfer fee to City of Edinburgh Council., they have assumed responsibility for long-term maintenance of statue & site.

 Our thanks to the many organisations like the City of Edinburgh Council and its supportive departments and staff, our many project advisors, our golf connections and other supporters.
+The cost of site works and the bronze statue were raised only from private donations.
 In addition to the listing of significant donors on the plinth 'John Rattray Project', here is a document of all donors.

 David Anderson and 'Golf and Thistle'